WaiKei1/creative_coding_blog/posts/first-blog-post.md

 ---
-title: This is a blog post!
+title: Welcome to Wai Kei's Blog!
-published_at: 2022-11-04
+published_at: 2025-03-04
-snippet: An example of a blog post.
+snippet: This is a blog that records my study in Creative Coding class.
 disable_html_sanitization: true
 allow_math: true
 ---